 Other housing resources include:

 Visiting Researchers are required by Harvard University to purchase individual health insurance for the term of the appointment, unless already covered elsewhere.
-Visiting Scholars and Postdoctoral Fellows are eligible to purchase health insurance coverage through Harvard University Health Services.
-Arrangements for health insurance coverage may be made upon the researcher's arrival at Harvard.
+Arrangements for health insurance coverage may be made upon the Visiting Researcher's arrival at Harvard.
 Further information will be mailed with your visa paperwork if you are applying for a Harvard sponsored visa.

 The Center for Middle Eastern Studies does not offer office space for visiting researchers.
 Visiting Researchers may apply for a carrel in Widener Library after they are issued a University ID card.

 Visiting Researchers must provide their own computers.
-There are computer labs on campus; there is also a public computer available for quick internet use within the Center at 38 Kirkland Street.
+There are computer labs on campus.